Skip to main content

 map

-During the development period, some configurations are often made for development use only, such as test props, such as configurations used for automated testing.
+During the development period, some configurations that are only used for development are often made, such as test props, such as configurations used for automated testing.
 Developers hope not to export these data when they are officially released.
-This can be achieved by adding a tag to the record and using the command line parameter --excludeTag. ## is a special tag, indicating that this data is permanently annotated and will not be exported under any circumstances.
-Please read data tag for detailed documentation.
+This can be achieved by adding tags to the records and then using the command line parameter --excludeTag. ## is a special tag, which means that this data is permanently annotated and will not be exported under any circumstances.
+For detailed documentation, please read data tag.

-As shown in the figure below, for records with id=3 and id=4, after adding the --excludeTag dev parameter to the command line, these two dev records will not be included in the export.
+As shown in the figure below, after adding the --excludeTag dev parameter in the command line, the two dev records of id=3 and id=4 will not be included in the export.

 tag